kartikshankar-nyc/anjaneyainnovations/README.md

-# Anjaneya Innovations LLC Website
+# Anjaneya Innovations Website

-This repository contains the code for the Anjaneya Innovations LLC corporate website.
+This repository contains the code for the Anjaneya Innovations corporate website.

 ## Features